 Class 300X: the first connected video door system on the market

-Living Now: home control with the Alexa™ voice assistant from Amazon™
+Living Now: home control with the Alexa™ voice assistant

 Advanced Sensor: a connected solution that measures both human activity and environmental conditions

-Stepping up new technology initiatives
+Stepping up new technology-driven initiatives

-The Eliot program: Accelerating deployment of the Internet of Things in Legrand’s offer
+Our Eliot program: Accelerating deployment of the Internet of Things in Legrand’s offer